-19. First Report of Injury.
-Means the first filing of information with the Industrial Commission that a reportable workplace injury has occurred or an occupational disease has been manifested, as required by Section 72-602(1), Idaho Code; filed in accordance with these rules. ()
+19. First Report of Injury (FROI).
+Means the first filing of information with the Industrial Commission that a reportable workplace injury has occurred or an occupational disease has been manifested, as required by Section 72-602(1), Idaho Code; filed in accordance with these rules.
+(3-23-22)

 20. Gross Direct Premiums Written.
 Means the gross sum of premiums on policies written, without any deduction for refunds or repayments resulting from cancellations.
 It does not include premiums on contracts between insurers or reinsurers.
 For all policies written, gross direct premiums written may reflect experience modifications, deviations, and retrospective rating.
+(3-23-22)

-21. Healthcare Common Procedure Coding System.
-Means the set of healthcare procedure codes based on the American Medical Association's Current Procedural Terminology. ()
+21. Healthcare Common Procedure Coding System (HCPCS).
+Means the set of healthcare procedure codes based on the American Medical Association's Current Procedural Terminology.
+(3-23-22)

 22. Hospital.
 Means an acute care facility providing medical or rehabilitation services on an inpatient and outpatient basis.
+(3-23-22)

 23. IAIABC EDI Release 3.0 or 3.1.
-Means the IAIABC authored EDI Release 3.0 or 3.1 standards that cover the transmission of claims (FROI and SROI) information through electronic reporting. ()
+Means the IAIABC authored EDI Claims Release 3.0 or 3.1 standards that cover the transmission of claims (FROI and SROI) information through electronic reporting.
+(3-23-22)

 24. Impairment Rated Claim.
 Means those claims in which the Provider establishes an impairment rating for the injured worker.
+(3-23-22)

 25. Implantable Hardware.
 Means objects or devices that are made to support, replace, or act as a missing anatomical structure or to support or manage proper biological functions or disease processes and where surgical or medical procedures are needed to insert or apply such devices and surgical or medical procedures are required to remove such devices.
 The term also includes equipment necessary for the proper operation of the implantable hardware, even if not implanted in the body.
+(3-23-22)

 26. Indemnity Benefits.
 Means payments made to or on behalf of worker's compensation Claimants, including temporary or permanent total or partial disability benefits, death benefits paid to dependents, retraining benefits, and any other type of income benefits, but excluding medical and related benefits.
+(3-23-22)

 27. Indemnity Claim.
-Means any claim made for the payment of indemnity benefits. ()
+Means any claim made for the payment of indemnity benefits.
+(3-23-22)

 28. Legacy Claim.
 Means a FROI that was either filed on paper or electronically prior to the EDI Claims Release 3.1 implementation.
+(3-23-22)

 29. Litigated Case.
-Means a case in which a complaint has been filed. ()
+Means a case in which a complaint has been filed.
+(3-23-22)

 30. Medical Only Claim.
 Means the injured worker will not suffer a disability lasting more than five (5) calendar days as a result of a job-related injury or occupational disease, nor be admitted to a hospital as an inpatient.
+(3-23-22)

-31. Medical Information.
-Means without limitation, all bills, chart notes, surgical records, testing results, treatment records, hospital records, prescriptions, and medication records relevant to or bearing upon a particular claim for injury or occupational disease.
+31. Medical Report.
+Means and includes without limitation, all bills, chart notes, surgical records, testing results, treatment records, hospital records, prescriptions, and medication records.
+(3-23-22)

-32. Medicare Severity - Diagnosis Related Group.
+32. Medicare Severity - Diagnosis Related Group (MS-DRG).
 Means a system adopted by CMS that groups hospital admissions based on diagnosis codes, surgical procedures, and patient demographics.
+(3-23-22)

 33. Net Premiums Written.
 Means the amount of gross direct premiums on policies written less returned premiums and premiums on policies not taken.
 Paid dividends shall not be deducted for the purposes of calculating net premiums written.
+(3-23-22)